 The more I cook with my daughter, the more I realize how much she’s learned from these experiences.
 She’s learned new words, numbers, counting, colours, and even some science.

-As an early childhood educator, I can attest to the many and varied benefits of cooking with children.
+As an early childhood educator, I can attest to the many and varied benefits of cooking with kids.
 However, there is a big difference between cooking with one or two children as opposed to when I’m at work, and I’m cooking with four or five.

-I thought I would share some of my tips and experiences with those of you who wish to cook with your children.Check out these fabulous tips for cooking with kids! #cooking Click To Tweet
+I thought I would share some of my tips and experiences with those of you who wish to cook with your children.Check out these fabulous tips for cooking with kids! #cooking #kids Click To Tweet

-Select your recipe and make sure you have all the ingredients before you start cooking with your children.
+Select your recipe and make sure you have all the ingredients before you start cooking with kids.
 There’s nothing worse than stopping the process because you don’t have any baking soda!!!
 If you have young children, gather all the ingredients ahead of time.
 If you have older children, they might enjoy the “game” of finding the ingredients you say that they will need.
 It’s also a good idea to gather your cleaning supplies ahead of time.